Friday, January 23, 2015

 We then went to Peach Park, where we shared a sizeable peach cobbler ($4.75) and peach ice cream ($2.75).

-Hubby ordered a drink, a hotdog ($2.75), and onion rings (2.00).
+Hubby ordered a drink, a hot dog ($2.75), and onion rings ($2.00).

-The museum is filled with Hank Williams memorabilia, including his baby-blue Cadillac, 17 Hank Williams Suits, two life-size portraits owned by Hank and Audrey, some of his boots, ties, overcoats, hats, horse saddle, 1947 Gibson Guitar, and many more items.
+The museum is filled with Hank Williams memorabilia, including his baby-blue Cadillac, 17 Hank Williams Suits, two life-size portraits owned by Hank and Audrey, some of his boots, ties, overcoats, hats, a horse saddle, a 1947 Gibson Guitar, and many more items.

 Hank Williams